openscoring/openscoring/README.md

 }
 ```

-Field definitions are read from the [Mining Schema element] (http://www.dmg.org/v4-1/MiningSchema.html) of the PMML document.
+Field definitions are retrieved from the [Mining Schema element] (http://www.dmg.org/v4-1/MiningSchema.html) of the PMML document.
 The execution fails with HTTP status code "500 Internal Server Error" if the PMML document contains an unsupported model type.

 ### POST - Perform model evaluation